 The District will provide the coordination, technical assistance, and other support necessary to assist and build the capacity of all participating schools within the District in planning and implementing effective parent and family involvement activities to improve student academic achievement and school performance by inviting members of the community and workforce development partners to become a committee and advisory members for planning safety at the schools, the curriculum at the Career Tech Center and high school CTC programs, development of technology plans, Data Governance planning and implementation, school CIP committees and the Title I Advisory Committee.
 Parents are encouraged to access the home portal for PowerSchool SIS, school websites, district websites, and District Twitter and Facebook for information related to the schools and district.
+Parents can also opt to receive information via phone call, email, and/or text message through Blackboard, a mass notification system.
 Each school develops a parent engagement plan with the input of parents and community members.